Guthix/Jagex-Store-5/docs/Containers.md

 the master index).

 Containers can be encrypted with an XTEA block cipher.
-The cache also supports 3 different type of compressions: BZIP2, GZIP and LZMA.
-Some games only support a subset of those compressions.
-Encryption and compression is optional.
+The cache also supports 3 different types of compressions: BZIP2, GZIP and LZMA.
+Encryption and compression are both optional.
+The compression type is encoded in the format.

 ![Container Encoding](images/Container.svg)

-The type of compression is indicated by an opcode with the following mapping.
+The type of compression is indicated by an opcode with the following
+mapping:

 | Opcode | Compression |
 |--------|-------------|